API Reference

 Prerequisites

 Before you begin, ensure that you have a SeaTable Cloud account.
-If you have no account, please register for SeaTable Cloud Free.
+If you have no account, please register for a free SeaTable Cloud account.

 Get started with the SeaTable API